jonalu/blog/README.md

-Blog project using techs like mongodb, node, jade
+Blog project using techs like mongodb, node, jade, sass